barrysteyn/node-scrypt/Readme.md

             hash = pwdhash; //This should now be stored in the database });

 Note `maxmem` and `maxmemfrac` can also be passed to hash function.
 If they are not passed, then `maxmem` defaults to `0` and `maxmemfrac` defaults to `0.5`.
-If these values are to be passed, then they must be passed after `max_time`  and before the callback function like so:
+If these values are to be passed, then they must be passed after `maxtime`  and before the callback function like so:

     var scrypt = require("scrypt");
     var hash;